ninakersten/Masterthesis/README.md

 # Masterthesis

-In this masterthesis the goal is to show a sufficient way to process microarray real-life course-time data and a smaller fictional data set to get a boolean model and analyze the model in a aysnchronous and synchronous manner.
+In this masterthesis the goal is to show a sufficient way to process microarray real-life course-time data and a smaller fictional data set to get a boolean model and analyze the model in an aysnchronous and synchronous manner.

 The real-life course-time data is povided by a platform called DREAM-Challengen.
 The DREAM8 HPN-Breast Cancer Challenge was selected.
 Due to the fact that in real life experiments serveral cell lines are used and dirfferent stimuli and inhibtors it is nessercary to filter the microarray data set into similar experinemtal conditions.
 Here the tool TS2B is used to discretisize (by a k-means clustering algorithm) the data and build a boolean model.
 This tool comes along with three major algorithms: REVEAL, BESTFIT and FULLFIT.